Pikurrot/whisper-gui/README.md

 ## Requirements
 - [Anaconda](https://docs.anaconda.com/free/anaconda/install/) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) installed and `conda` added to PATH.
 - `git` installed and added to PATH.
 See [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 - `ffmpeg` installed and added to PATH.
-See instructions for [Windows](https://phoenixnap.com/kb/ffmpeg-windows), [Linux](https://phoenixnap.com/kb/install-ffmpeg-ubuntu) or [MacOS](https://phoenixnap.com/kb/ffmpeg-mac).
+See instructions for [Windows](https://phoenixnap.com/kb/ffmpeg-windows), [Linux](https://phoenixnap.com/kb/install-ffmpeg-ubuntu) or [macOS](https://phoenixnap.com/kb/ffmpeg-mac).

 ## Set up
 - In **Windows**, run the `whisper-gui.bat` file.
-In **Linux / MacOS** run the `whisper-gui.sh` file.
+In **Linux / macOS** run the `whisper-gui.sh` file.
 Follow the instructions and let the script install the necessary dependencies.
 After the process, it will run the GUI in a new browser tab.

 Otherwise, manual steps are:
 - **Create a conda environment with Python 3.10**
 	`conda create --name whisperx python=3.10`
 	`conda activate whisperx`
 - **Install PyTorch 2.0**
+	For macOS:
+	`conda install pytorch::pytorch==2.0.0 torchaudio==2.0.0 -c pytorch`
-	If you have GPU:
+	For other OS, if you have GPU:
 	`conda install pytorch==2.0.0 torchaudio==2.0.0 pytorch-cuda=11.8 -c pytorch -c nvidia`
 	If not, for CPU:
 	`conda install pytorch==2.0.0 torchaudio==2.0.0 cpuonly -c pytorch`